vti/rmachine/README.md

     source = /home/vti/Documents/
     dest = /home/vti/.snapshots/

+### Periods

+Periods are cron-like schedules.
+The difference is that they are executed even if the time of execution has passed because the machine was off for example, this makes these periods suitable for using on laptops.

+Here is how a decision is made:

+1. Get the last time the scenario was run
+2. If it was never run -> run immediately
+3. If it was run long ago and the next execution time has passed -> run immediately
+4. If it has to be run right now -> run immediately
+5. Skip the scenario otherwise

+If there is no period specified or `force` options is used the scenario is run immediately.

 ## Installation

 rmachine is available as a normal Perl distribution that can be installed using